 Issuer CAs and RAs shall check the accuracy of information sources and databases to ensure the data is considered accurate, including reviewing the database provider's terms of use.
 Prior to using any data source as a Reliable Data Source, Issuer CAs and RAs must evaluate the source for its reliability, accuracy, and resistance to alteration or falsification.
-For OV and EV SSL/TLS, codesigning, EV codesigning, and other Certificates under the requirements of the CAB Forum, the criteria in sections BR 3.2.2.7 and EVG 11.11.5 are included in the process to determine the database and information sources.
+For OV and EV SSL/TLS, https://github.com/digicert/reports/tree/master/validation-sources.

-Issuer CAs shall not delegate validation of the domain portion of an e-mail address in s/MIME certificates.
+Issuer CAs shall not delegate validation of the domain portion of an e-mail address in S/MIME certificates.
 The Issuer CA may rely upon validation the root CA has performed for an Authorized Domain Name as being valid domain names.
 If the Issuer CA is verifying the domain portion, then the Issuer CA must clearly specify in their applicable CPS how domains are verified, typically using a process the CAB Forum authorized to meet this requirement.

-For a Certificate issued to a Domain Name with .onion in the right-most label of the Domain Name, the Issuer CA confirms, as of the date the Certificate was issued, the Applicant's control over the .onion Domain Name in accordance with the EV Guidelines or Appendix B of the Baseline Requirements as specified in section 3.2.2.2.
+For a Certificate issued to a Domain Name with .onion in the right-most label of the Domain Name, the Issuer CA confirms, as of the date the Certificate was issued, the Applicant's control over the .onion Domain Name in accordance with the EV Guidelines or Appendix B of the TLS Baseline Requirements as specified in section 3.2.2.2.